When a foster child or youth is experiencing serious or severe emotional problems, EPSDT specialty mental health services are available.

 Therapeutic Behavioral Services (TBS) are additional services available under the EPSDT benefit.
 TBS allows for the provision of intensive one-to-one services for children and youth with SED who are experiencing a stressful transition or life crisis.
 TBS is not a stand-alone service and must be provided as a support service for other specialty mental health services when additional short-term support is needed to prevent placement in a group home of Rate Classification Level (RCL) 12 through 14 or a locked facility for the treatment of mental health needs.
 TBS may also be provided to enable a transition from any of those levels to a lower level of residential care.

-EPSDT and TBS brochures may be found in DMH Letter No.: 01-07.
+EPSDT and TBS brochures may be found here.
 Also see general information on EPSDT/TBS mental health services.

 For all EPSDT specialty mental health services including TBS, the appropriate County Mental Health Plan (MHP) must assess and decide on the mental health services that are medically necessary to correct or ameliorate the child or youth’s condition.
 To find the person for your County MHP, go to contacts.